 - Display - Laptop & TFT displays can be set to optimum levels of brightness - again the display needs to be bright enough to read confortably, but no more than needs be.
 The higher the display brightness, the more power the display consumes, and the less time batteries will last in a laptop.
 There is also a setting in windows to turn off monitors entirely after a period.

 - System Standby / Suspend - You can set your entire computer to shut off when not needed / after a period of inactivity.
 Laptops also have two sets of option - one for when you are running from mains power, and another for when you are on batteries.
 For example, when running from batteries, having your computer suspend after fifteen to thirty minutes of being idle (if you've not used the mouse or pressed a key) could save valuable battery life for when it is needed.

 Just knowing how much power a given device consumes is a good step in the right direction.
 For roughly £10 you can buy a plug in power meter which will tell you how much power each device consumes.
+For £20 that can be a smart plug to allow remote turn on and off of devices as well (or to schedule).
 If you compare the consumption of devices like traditional CRT based monitors and newer flat panel TFTs, then you'll see that there is a considerable difference between the two - in fact if you still have any CRTs we would urge you to replace them on the grounds of energy savings alone - the TFTs will probably pay for themselves in under a year, as well as taking less desk space & being easier on the eye!